-Our course standard material contains written documentation and limited numerical calculations.
+Our course standard material contains written documentation and limited numerical calculations depending on the qualification requirements.

 We recognise that not all people are able to read, write and perform calculations to the same standards.

 We aim at all times to provide a positive and rewarding learning experience for all of our learners.
 Our enrolment form asks learners to provide information regarding their LL&N requirements or any other special learning needs.
 In the event of LL&N becoming an issue, the Student Support Officer will contact the learners to discuss their requirements.